It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

-Some people phrase it differently, asking, “How do I replace fat with muscle?” or “can I gain muscle while losing fat?” and wonder how much to eat to lose fat and gain muscle.
+Some people phrase it differently, asking, “How do I replace fat with muscle?” or “Can I gain muscle while losing fat?” and wondering how much to eat to lose and gain muscle.
+We’re here today to answer these questions!

 Can I Lose Fat and Gain Muscle?